nextest-rs/nextest/site/src/book/threads-required.md

 - Integration tests that spin up a network of services to run against.
 - Tests that are multithreaded internally, possibly using a [custom test harness](custom-test-harnesses.md) where a single test is presented to nextest.
 - Tests that consume large amounts of memory.
+- Tests that must be mutually exclusive with all other tests globally (set `threads-required` to `num-test-threads`).

 > **Tip:** Be sure to benchmark your test runs! `threads-required` will often cause test runs to become slower overall.
 However, setting it might still be desirable if it makes test runs more reliable.